-Sediments consist of solid fragments of organic and inorganic matter at the bottom of bodies of water.
+Sediments consist of solid fragments of organic and inorganic matter forming the bottom, or substrate, of bodies of water.
 Sediments in the marine environment (e.g., in ocean basins) are either terrigenous, meaning that they originate from land, or are biogenic (i.e., formed from the remains of marine organisms).
-Terrigenous sediments come from the weathering of rock and other substrates and are transported by water, wind, and ice (glaciers) to the seafloor.
-Biogenic sediments are produced in the oceans by the skeletal remains of single-celled benthic and planktonic organisms (e.g., organisms in the phylum foraminifera and diatoms).
-When the organism dies, its shell is deposited on the seafloor.
-The remains are composed primarily of either calcium carbonate or silica, and mixed with clays, form either a calcareous or siliceous ooze (Chester, 2003).
-Sediments in the Atlantic Ocean are predominantly composed of calcareous oozes and the Pacific Ocean has more siliceous oozes (Kennett, 1982).
-Sands range in size from 0.05 millimeter (mm) (very fine sands) to 2 mm (very course sands) in diameter (Figure 3.2-1).
+Terrigenous sediments come from the weathering of rock and other land-based substrates and are transported by water, wind, and ice (glaciers) to the seafloor.
+Biogenic sediments are produced in the oceans by the skeletal remains of singlecelled benthic and planktonic organisms (e.g., foraminiferans and diatoms).
+When an organism dies, its remains are deposited on the seafloor.
+The remains are composed primarily of either calcium carbonate (e.g., a shell) or silica, and mixed with clays, form either a calcareous or siliceous ooze (Chester, 2003).
+Sediments in the Atlantic Ocean are predominantly composed of calcareous oozes, and the Pacific Ocean has more siliceous oozes (Kennett, 1982).
+In addition to composition, sediments are also classified by size.
+Blott and Pye (2012) reviewed commonly used historical classification systems and offered a refined system that is adopted for describing sediments in this section.
+Sediments are grouped into five size classes: boulders, gravel, sand, silt, and clay.
+Sands range in size from 0.063 millimeter (mm) (very fine sands) to 2 mm (very coarse sands) (Figure 3.2-1).
 For comparison, the thickness of a nickel is approximately 2 mm.
-Sediment types smaller than sands are silts (0.002 to 0.05 mm in diameter) and clays (particles less than 0.002 mm in diameter).
-Sediments larger than very course sands are considered cobbles (U.S. Department of Agriculture, 1993).
-Sediments in nearshore waters and on the continental shelf are primarily terrigenous, and sediments farther from land in deep ocean basins are primarily biogenic.
-Through the downward movement of organic and inorganic particles in the water column, many substances that are otherwise scarce in the water column are concentrated in bottom sediments (Chapman et al., 2003; Kszos et al., 2003).
+Sediment types smaller than sands are silts (0.002 to 0.063 mm in diameter) and clays (particles less than 0.002 mm in diameter).
+Sediments larger than sands are various types of gravel ranging in size from 2 mm (granules) to 64 mm (cobbles).
+Sediments greater than 64 mm in diameter are defined as boulders and range up to 2,048 mm (Blott & Pye, 2012; U.S. Department of Agriculture, 1993).
+Fine-grained silts and clays are often found mixed together in areas beyond the continental slope, such as on abyssal plains, and are referred to generally as mud (Kennett, 1982).
+Sediments in nearshore waters and on the continental shelf contain more sands that are primarily terrigenous, and sediments farther from shore in deep ocean basins are primarily biogenic.
+As organic and inorganic particles move downward through the water column and ultimately to the seafloor, many substances, including contaminants, that adhere to the particles and are otherwise scarce in the water column, become concentrated in bottom sediments (Chapman et al., 2003; Kszos et al., 2003).